Systemic-Labs/Perfect-Stack/README.md

 - **`Bend`**: Parallel processing computation.
 Use CPU/GPU cores **WITHOUT** specific/low-level methods (Cuda, Metal..)

 ### Type Safety
-  - `Typescript`: Not a language, a superset over JS - a type system for JS - compiles to JS.
+[Typescript](): Not a language, a superset over JS - a type system for JS - compiles to JS.
-  - `Valibot`: schema library for validating structural data. also on runtime and integration point.
+[Valibot](): schema library for validating structural data. also on runtime and integration point.
-  - `..note`: type safety feature is effective in specific points/use-case, not in general usage.  <details> <summary>`..more on type safety and typescript`: </summary> Majority misunderstand TS for safety, security and a language by itself, while it mostly impacts development cycle.
-For product is only effective if is implemented at runtime and integration validation points.
-Therefore use Typescript/typesafety layer only when the usecase is valid, or required. such as immutable restricted and custom defined data structures. `Ex`: database schemas, configuration, authentication..
+`..note`: type safety feature is effective in specific scenarios/points, and is not required in general.  <details> <summary>`..more on type safety and typescript`: </summary> Majority misunderstand TS for safety, security and a language by itself, while it mostly impacts development cycle.
+In production is only effective if implemented for runtime on integration validation points.
+Therefore use Typescript/typesafety layer only when the usecase is valid, or required. such as IO, restricted or custom defined data structures. `Ex`: database schemas, configuration, components I/O authentication..
-`Practical usage`: In large teams - random/changing/careless developers drop into codebase.
+`Practical usage`: In large teams - random/outsourced/careless developers drop into codebase.
-When type restrictions is thrown at different developers, they pre-encounter potential issues/errors, which forces them to follow type integrity on IO, and other careless mistakes (in algorithms, process..) before merging or deliver their work.
-This ensures all follow same guidelines and patterns, getting defined results even if they're unable to visualise/understand the App structure or intentions.
+When type restrictions is forced on developers, they pre-encounter potential issues/errors, before conflict is reached, which forces them to solve it and follow type integrity on code import/export, and prevent careless mistakes (in algorithms, process..) before delivering their work.
+This ensures all follow same guidelines and defined boundries to get expected results even if they don't access/visualize/understand the code structure and intentions.

 The Cons: Only runs in dev time, and is removed in production.
 A solo dev or small team of pros don't need this.. a codebase becomes more complex to read/visualize..
 Only good TS devs can understand whats happening, for others is more confusing, they just follow..